nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ### Weighted sum metric
 * **Weighted sum**: We compute the weighted sum of the above metrics: mAP, mATE, mASE, mAOE, mAVE and mAAE.
 As a first step we convert the TP errors to TP scores as *x_score = max(1 - x_err, 0.0)*.
-We then assign a weight of *5* to mAP and *1* to the 5 TP scores, sum and normalize by 10.
+We then assign a weight of *5* to mAP and *1* to each of the 5 TP scores and calculate the normalized sum.

 ## Leaderboard & challenge tracks